As the number of charging points for electric vehicles increases, and the choice of EVs grows, battery-powered cars are becoming more popular.

 Once you would struggle to get more than 100 miles out of an electric car on a single charge.
 But battery technology has improved significantly in recent years, and 'range anxiety' is less of a worry.

 Electric cars like Teslas are now capable of around 400 miles from a single charge, which allows you to complete long journeys without a recharge.

 And even affordable battery-powered cars have much better ranges – the Renault Zoe is capable of 245 miles on a single charge.
 It means that EVs are becoming a viable option to many drivers.

 Another big asset for electric cars is their easy maintenance.
 You still have to check tyre pressures and do vital safety checks, but EVs have far fewer moving parts than a petrol or diesel vehicle, reducing the likelihood of something going wrong.

-Servicing costs are also affordable, and many leasing companies allow you to roll maintenance into the monthly leasing charge – offering almost a subscription-like service.
+Servicing costs are also affordable, and many leasing companies allow you to roll maintenance into the monthly leasing charge.

 So while traditional finance options or buying outright are still good ways of getting an EV, leasing is becoming a common and appealing choice.